 THE LOCATION: This episode featured Du Pains et des Idées, one of the top bakeries in Paris in the Canal St. Martin District.
 The bakery dates from the 19th century, and baker Christophe Vasseur changed little about it when he bought the location for his award-winning bakery.
 Du Pains et des Idées, 34 Rue Yves Toudic, Paris 75010

-THE LOCATION: Pierre Sang on Gambey is chef Pierre Sang’s newest restaurant, which gives a nod to his Korean roots.
+THE LOCATION: Pierre Sang on Gambey is chef Pierre Sang’s second restaurant, which gives a nod to his Korean roots.
 It’s located on Rue Gambey, just around the corner from his first restaurant, Pierre Sang on Oberkampf.
 Pierre Sang on Gambey, 6 Rue Gambey, Paris 75011

 THE DISTRICT: The Oberkampf/Parmentier area is well known for its nightlife and locals-only vibe.
 More affordable than many other districts in Paris, it’s a favorite for young people and creatives.
 Learn more with this area guide and discover some trendy bars to visit in this famous party zone.

 THE LOCATION: Artist Geoffrey Guillin likes to sketch in Le Pure Cafe, a local favorite in our neighborhood.
 The staff are nice, the food is decent, and it’s full of old Paris charm.
 Le Pure Cafe, 14 Rue Jean Macé, Paris 75011

 THE DISTRICT: This is the neighborhood I call home.
 A friendly, unpretentious village, it’s largely considered one of the last patches of real Paris.
 Read more about the Bastille/Aligre District: Local secrets